nizarfadlan/dotfiles/.github/README.md

 Logout from your current desktop session and log back into the Hyprland session.

-If you had any issues feel free to [open an issue](https://github.com/Matt-FTW/dotfiles/issues/new/choose).
-Do you have some questions about the installation process?
-You can create a [new discussion post](https://github.com/Matt-FTW/dotfiles/discussions/new/choose) then.
-Be sure to read the [FAQ](./FAQ.md) first!

-### :heavy_plus_sign: Post Installation
+## :heavy_plus_sign: Post Installation

-Here are some things you might consider changing:
+Here are some things you might consider changing or adding:

 - **Change Outputs**